dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T467: Diversity fosters innovation and productivity.
+### T467: Diverse communities are more innovative and productive.

 |Support|
 |---|